What is Microsoft Teams?

 Privacy Impact Assessment

-Note: The use of Microsoft OneDrive and Teams for research administrative tasks and data storage is not specifically mentioned in the current PIA, but is implied within the analysis conducted by UBC.
-For more information about the UBC PIA process, visit: https://privacymatters.ubc.ca/pia-process-overview
+Note: The use of Microsoft OneDrive and Teams for research administrative tasks and information storage is not specifically mentioned in the current PIA, but is implied within the analysis conducted by UBC.
+For more information about the UBC PIA process, visit: privacymatters.ubc.ca/pia-process-overview.

 For technical questions regarding OneDrive or Teams, please contact the UBC IT Service desk.